mdn/content/files/en-us/web/http/headers/large-allocation/index.md

 {{HTTPSidebar}} {{Deprecated_Header}}

 The non-standard **`Large-Allocation`** response header tells the browser that the page being loaded is going to want to perform a large allocation.
-It not implemented in current versions of any browser, but is harmless to send to any browser.
+It's not implemented in current versions of any browser, but is harmless to send to any browser.

 [WebAssembly](/en-US/docs/WebAssembly) or asm.js applications can use large contiguous blocks of allocated memory.
 For complex games, for example, these allocations